-There’s a reason why there’s such a thing as professional property managers and why so few choose to self-manage properties: Property management takes a lot of time, effort, knowledge, and skill.
+There’s a reason why there’s such a thing as a professional PM and why so few choose to self-manage properties: Property management takes a lot of time, effort, knowledge, and skill.

 Without these key elements, you’ll likely end up mismanaging your property and getting minimal returns on your investment property.

 DIY Property Management & What Successful Property Management Requires

 To better understand whether DIY property management is for you, let’s take a quick look at what successful property management requires.
 Some of the key responsibilities of property management include:

 - Finding Tenants.
 Advertising in the right channels, screening tenants, and processing applications.

 - Setting Rent.
 Setting the right rent rates, collecting rent, and adjusting rates to reflect the market.